 Depending on the nature of the damage done to it, a device's material strength may be reduced by as little as -1 CS, or even all the way to Shift 0.
 This is primarily a judgment call on the Judge's part, based both on what was done to a thingamajig, and by how much the intensity of an attack exceeds its current material strength.
 Equipment powers so disabled must be repaired before they'll function again.

-On the other hand, if an attempt is made to jam or negate a gizmo's special abilities, it may resist such efforts with a power FEAT, one opposed by whatever intensity represents the offending interference.
+If an attempt is made to jam or negate a gizmo's special abilities, it may resist such efforts with a power FEAT, one opposed by whatever intensity represents the offending interference.
 A powerful electromagnetic pulse may or may not knock out a computer, for instance, which is a vulnerability completely independent of just how durable that computer's case happens to be.

 When hampered by circumstance that isn't necessarily direct damage, a doohickey's special abilities will not be restored until the offending situation is resolved - at a minimum.
 The nature of such opposition may require repair, if it caused incidental damage to one or more of a whatsit's ingrained powers, or simply a restart, which will usually require 1d10 turns unless specifically designed to activate quickly.